A topic from the subject of Kinetics in Chemistry.

 2. Procedure:

-1. Fill one beaker with 100 mL of hydrogen peroxide and the other with 100 mL of distilled water.
+1. Using a graduated cylinder, measure and pour 100 mL of hydrogen peroxide into one beaker and 100 mL of distilled water into the other.

 2. Add 1 g of yeast to the beaker containing hydrogen peroxide.